Apiquet/utils/README.md

 # Some useful programs

-- a program to manage pdf files (compression, remove or keep pages, change pages order)
+- a program to manage pdf files (compression, remove or keep pages, change pages order, merge several pdf files and overlay a pdf file with another)

 - a program to uncompress files (tar.gz, tar, zip, etc.)